 jq '.consensus_params["block"]["max_gas"]="10000000"' "$GENESIS" >"$TMP_GENESIS" && mv "$TMP_GENESIS" "$GENESIS"

 This guide helps you create a single validator node that runs a network locally for testing and other development related uses.

 Initialize the chain

 Before actually running the node, we need to initialize the chain, and most importantly its genesis file.
-This is done with the
+This is done

 # The argument $MONIKER is the custom username of your node, it should be human-readable.